hectorhuertas/.dotfiles/README.md

 * Use hamerspoon scripts to implement spectacle's functionality
 * Create a good setup with `oathtool`.
 Check my lastapss for sumologic
 * Setup `tsocks` tool for use cases like using `siege` against our private graylog endpoint
+* Review diffing setup
+  * Ideally, using `git diff` for everything will be great, but the `--no-index` option doesn't support `exclude pathspec`, so it's not usable for non-git comparisons
+  * Next best setup would be using `diff-so-fancy` as the diffing tool for both `git` and GNU `diff`.
+When writing this comment, `diff` support is not good enough.
+Review the `diff-so-fancy` releases and weight if it's ready to be the only diff highlighting tool
+  * Last option would be using `icdiff` instead of `diff`, and possibly as the `git` diffing tool.
+The main problems are that `icdiff` doesn't have an `--exclude` option yet and it's git diffing is horrible.
+Also, it's not as good/pretty as `diff-so-fancy`.
+Review `icdiff` releases and weight if it's ready to be the only diff highlighting tool
+  * Since there is no silver bullet (yet), I'm keeping a `zsh/modules/diff.sh` with different options
-* Get a command to momentarily highligh cursor.
+* Get a command to momentarily highlight cursor.
 This needs to be done via Alacritty, since tmux or zsh can't do it well (there is a shell function in zsh/modules/unix.sh, but not very useful).
 Currently there is no way to do it, this will need opening an issue/PR
 * Check all the bookmarks

 ### Shortcut system